 The County experiences a bi-modal rainfall, with long rains falling between March and June and short rains between September and December.
 The relief and the altitude influence its distribution and amount.
 Siaya County is drier in the western part towards Bondo and Rarieda sub-counties and is wetter towards the higher altitudes in the eastern part particularly Gem, Ugunja and Ugenya sub-counties.
-On the highlands, the rainfall ranges between 800 - 1,600 mm.
+On the highlands, the rainfall ranges between 800mm - 2,000mm while lower areas receive rainfall ranging between 800 - 1,600mm.